MapsPeople/docs/src/web/v4/guides/show-users-position.md

 In this guide, you will learn how to show a dot on the map, representing the user's current location.

 The JSFiddle example below draws a MapsIndoors map, and adds a position control.
 Whenever position is received or updated, the map is always panned to that position.
-The code will be run through bit by bit in this guide.

-<script async src="//jsfiddle.net/ammapspeople/4qxL90ta/embed/html,result/"></script>
+<script async src="//jsfiddle.net/ammapspeople/wtan25gv/embed/html,result/"></script>

 ### How the position is determined